Who Discovered THC & CBD?

 The testing of THC and CBD today is done via two different methods: High-performance liquid chromatography (HPLC) & Gas Chromatography (GC).

 GC is more cost-effective and relatively simpler than HPLC.
-But, GC requires the additional step of sample derivatization to provide both the free and acid forms of THC and CBD.
-Derivatization is a technique used in chemistry which converts a chemical compound into a product of a similar chemical structure.
+But GC requires the additional step of sample derivatization to provide both the free and acid forms of THC and CBD.
+Derivatization is a technique used in chemistry that converts a chemical compound into a product of a similar chemical structure.

 HPLC, formerly referred to as high-pressure liquid chromatography, is a technique in analytical chemistry used to separate, identify, and quantify each component in a mixture.
 It relies on pumps to pass a pressurized liquid solvent containing the sample mixture through a column filled with a solid adsorbent material.
 Each component in the sample interacts slightly differently with the adsorbent material, causing different flow rates for the different components and leading to the separation of the components as they flow out of the column.